Got Earned Hours? How to Measure Your Shift Scheduling Effectiveness

 A manager's Earned Hours performance is determined by their Actual Hours-to-Earned Hours Variance.
 The (+/-) variance is derived from calculating Actual Hours (how many hours the employees worked) – minus – Earned Hours (how many hours they should have worked given the actual sales performance).
 The resulting (+/-) variance indicates how well or poorly a manager reacted to real-time restaurant sales performance against the implemented employee schedule plan.

-If their Actual-to-Earned Hours Variance is close to zero, they are doing a good job calling in extra people or sending people home during busy or slow days, respectively.
+If the Actual-to-Earned Hours Variance is close to zero, they are doing a good job calling in extra people or sending people home during busy or slow days, respectively.
 If the variance is too high or too low, there's likely a problem that needs to be fixed.
 It may mean they aren't properly reacting to sales conditions that require schedule adjustments.
 These managers should be coached by an experienced supervisor about how to be more responsive to current conditions.

 A labor management solution will help you with optimizing schedules and reducing labor costs.